One of the most important pieces of equipment needed for getting proper softball or baseball practice is a pitching mound.

-Features Wanted For A 6 Inch Portable Pitching Mound
+Tips For Making A 6 Inch Portable Pitching Mound

-There are a few features you will want to make sure to have when making your own 6 inch portable pitching mound:
+There are a few key concepts to keep in mind when making your own 6-inch portable pitching mound:

 - You want to ensure to put a rubber layer which is under the ground touching section of the frame, this will make sure the mound grips onto the floor.
 Using a rubber layer like this will also ensure that the floor is protected from any scratching which could damage it.

-- You want to try to design your portable pitching mound in an origami style, this will make sure you are able to fold it once it is not in use and put it away whenever you need to.
+- You want to try to design your portable pitching mound in an origami style, this will make sure you can fold it once it is not in use and put it away whenever you need to.

 - You want to ensure the mound plans using wheels, this makes it significantly easier to carry around when you are trying to move it yourself.